 First Institute considers an applicant as a cancellation if the applicant cancels prior to the start of classes, never attends class (no-show) or cancels within the first two weeks of the start date of the program (no-start).
-A student may give notice of cancellation to the school in writing.
-For blended programs with an online component students must establish class participation by logging into the course(s) and submitting at least one required activity (i.e. assignment, test, quiz, paper) before the end of the cancellation period.
-Students who log into the course(s) within the trial period of the start but fail to participate academically they will be cancelled from the program (no-start).
+A student may give notice of cancellation to the school verbally or in writing.